-Publishing and selling books involves various pricing factors.
-Books are not tomatoes.
-Pricing strategies involve many considerations such as relative value to other books, time since first published, impact on paper book sale prices and much more.
-When using NetIs to directly sell an ebook, we maintain our ability to control these parameters.
+Publishing and selling books involve various pricing factors.
+Pricing strategies include many considerations, such as relative value to other books, the amount of time elapsed since the book was first published, potential impact on paperback sales [Benny, not clear what you mean here] and much more.
+When using NetIs to directly sell an ebook, you maintain your ability to control these parameters.

-Third party retailers are much less interested in these considerations of ours.
-They have their own interests they pursue, and tend to go by a “one price fits all” notion.
+Third party retailers are much less interested in your calculations and considerations.
+They have their own interests to pursue, and tend to go with a “one price fits all” notion.

-Very much like selling tomatoes.

 Click

 Promoting your own brands